27 December 2014

 This transformation has been gradual.
 In the earliest period of human civilizations, an entire civilization might grow up from nothing, spread regionally, assimilating local peoples not previously included in the project of civilization, and then die out, all without coming into contact with another civilization.
 The growth of human civilization has meant a gradual and steady increase in the density of human populations.
 It has already been thousands of years since a civilization could flourish and fail without encountering another civilization.
 It has been, moreover, hundreds of years since all human communities were bound together through networks of trade and communication.

 Civilization is now continuous across the surface of the planet.
-The world-city — Doxiadis’ ecumenopolis, which I discussed in Civilization and the Technium — is already an accomplished fact.
+The world-city — Doxiadis’ Ecumenopolis, which I discussed in Civilization and the Technium — is already an accomplished fact (though it is called by another name, or no name at all).
 We retain our green spaces and our nature reserves, but all human communities ultimately are contiguous with each other, and there is no direction that you can go on the surface of the Earth without encountering another human community.

 The emergence of organized human activity, which corresponds to the emergence of the species itself, and which is therefore to be found in hunter-gatherer nomadism as much as in agrarian or industrial civilization, meant the emergence of institutions.
 At first, these institutions were as unsystematic and implicit as everything else in human experience.
 When civilizations began to abut each other in the agrarian era, it became necessary to make these institutions explicit and to formulate them in codes of law and regulation.
 At first, this codification itself was unsystematic.
 It was the emergence of industrialization that forced human civilizations to make its institutions not only explicit, but also systematic.